-The grief and sadness beneficiaries and heirs feel over the loss of a loved one can override the joy and happiness of receiving an inheritance.
+The grief and sadness beneficiaries and heirs feel over the loss of a loved one can override the joy of learning they will receive an inheritance from a trust or a probate estate.

 It’s best not to make major financial decisions too soon after the death of someone we love.
 Emotions run high and we do not think clearly.

-If you are a person who receives property from a trust’s assets talk to your accountant before making financial decisions with your inheritance.
+If you are a person who receives a family inheritance from a trust’s assets or an estate, talk to your accountant before making financial decisions with the funds you receive.

 Get a third-party opinion from someone not attached to the grief of loss.

 Grief can change our perspective and personality.
-Processing the loss of a parent, sibling and close friends is challenging for many people.
+Processing the loss of a parent, sibling, or close friend is challenging for many people.

-A family that once got along might be at odds after a death.
+A family that once got along might be at odds after the death of a family member.

-In a perfect world, the person in charge of the estate will keep the heirs and beneficiaries informed of the status of the probate estate or trust administration.
+In a perfect world, the person in charge of the estate will keep all interested parties informed of the status of the probate estate or trust administration.

 We want to be mindful that the person in charge to administer the trust or estate may also face grief and feelings of overwhelming emotions.